Justin-Tan/high-fidelity-generative-compression/README.md

 ### Pretrained Models

 * Pretrained model weights using the OpenImages dataset can be found below (~2 GB).
 The examples at the end of this readme were produced using the `HIFIC-med` model.
 For usage instructions see the [user's guide](assets/USAGE_GUIDE.md).
+The same models are also hosted in the following Zenodo repository: https://zenodo.org/record/4026003 .

 | Target bitrate (bpp) | Weights | Training Instructions |
 | ----------- | -------------------------------- | ---------------------- |